 He has received “high” praise for his “amazing international knowledge” from the Legal 500, was recently named a Times’ Lawyer of the Week and, in 2013, was shortlisted for the Law Society of England & Wales’ Solicitor of the Year.

 Matthew’s clients include hundreds of victims of terrorism worldwide and he has represented them in a number of groundbreaking civil prosecutions against the perpetrators, supporters and financiers of global terrorism, including the Real IRA, HAMAS and Muammar al-Gaddafi.
 In addition, he formerly represented death row inmates in Virginia and South Carolina, US, and has represented a number of individuals detained overseas in the Middle East and Africa in circumstances absent of due process and/or in breach of international standards of detention and human rights.

 Matthew has lectured on a number of issues relating to international law and capital defence and has delivered practical training and supervision to students in this field.
 He has also presented at conferences on issues relating to victims of terrorism, including the European Victims of Terrorism Conference in Turin.

 Matthew has managed an array of complex legal actions relating to the prosecution of terrorists, terrorist organisations, their sponsors and supporters.
 These include:

-Breslin & Ors -v- McKenna & Ors: A lead member of the team that succesfully sued the Omagh bombers on behalf of the families of their victims and secured damages of £1.6 million.
-Recently led the defence of the Appeal before the Court of Appeal in Northern Ireland.
+Breslin & Ors -v- McKenna & Ors (2006-2012): A lead member of the team that succesfully sued the Omagh bombers on behalf of the families of their victims and secured damages of £1.6 million.
+Led the defence of the Appeal before the Court of Appeal in Northern Ireland.

 Between 2001 and 2005 Matthew was employed in the U.S. in the field of capital litigation in a dual role as a lawyer and as an investigator.
 He worked with a number of organisations providing legal assistance to indigent defendants facing the death penalty.